mk-fg/rtl8812au/README.rst

     | Has ``get_txagc`` counterpart, which prints TXAGC values on supported chips.

-    This module version has similar tweak as ``rtw_tx_pwr_idx_override=`` module option, which sets specified power index to rf paths and rates.
+    This module version has similar tweak as ``rtw_tx_pwr_idx_override=`` module option, which sets specified power index for all rf paths and rates.

   - ... and there's much more of them, see ``-h`` output.